Recently Completed: Route 7 Westbound over Sugarland Run Bridge Rehabilitation in Fairfax County

-This project will rehabilitate and widen the westbound Route 7 (Leesburg Pike) bridge over Sugarland Run in order to improve safety and extend the overall life of the bridge.
-The bridge was built in 1947.
+This project rehabilitated the westbound Route 7 (Leesburg Pike) bridge over Sugarland Run.
+The bridge was originally built in 1947 and widened in 2000.

 Preliminary Engineering - $1.2 million

 Total - $4.4 million